A new way to

 Clear results that guide treatment decisions

 A diagnosis of Alzheimer’s disease can change patients' lives.
 Receiving a fast, definitive answer from a health care institution they trust can provide hope and a plan for their future.
 Whether it is the right treatment for symptom management, confirmation of diagnosis, or eligibility for clinical trials, we are here to provide the highest quality of care.

 Fast, cost-effective answers when you need them most

 A differential diagnosis can change treatment and improve patient care.
 With our testing, a patient receives the answers they need in as little as one day.
 They don’t have to wait weeks or months to be placed on the right treatment and start planning for their future.

-A complementary solution to assist
+A complementary solution to assist with diagnosis

 Standard assessment of suspected Alzheimer's disease patients through clinical and cognitive assessment is 70%–80% accurate.
 By adding our Alzheimer's disease evaluations, physicians can increase diagnostic accuracy by 12%–22% to ensure they are providing the correct diagnosis and treatment for patients.

 *Note: Only order in patients 55 years and older.